TYPO3-extensions/sphinx/Documentation/UserManual/RenderingPdf/Index.rst

 	$ sphinx-build -b latex -c /path/to/conf.py ...

 This latter produces a bunch of LaTeX files in the output directory.
 You have to specify which documents are to be included in which LaTeX files via the `latex_documents <http://sphinx-doc.org/config.html#confval-latex_documents>`_ configuration value.
-There are a few configuration values that customize the output of this builder, see the chapter `Options for LaTeX output <http://sphinx-doc.org/config.html#latex-options>`_ for details.
+There are a few configuration values that customize the output of this builder.
+See chapter `Options for LaTeX output <http://sphinx-doc.org/config.html#latex-options>`_ for details.

 Once the LaTeX files have been produced, the actual rendering as PDF is just a matter of compiling the LaTeX sources with ``pdflatex``: